mertdas/SharpTerminator/README.md

 # Usage

-Compile project with Visual Studio
+Compile project with Visual Studio<br>
-Place the driver Terminator.sys or any signed driver anywhere use execute-assembly /path/to/SharpTerminator.exe
+Place the driver Terminator.sys or any signed driver anywhere<br>
+use execute-assembly /path/to/SharpTerminator.exe

 Before: